 - Due to enrollment controls and similarities in the Smeal curriculum, students are not permitted to enroll in more than one Smeal major.

 - At the time of entry to major, not more than one of the candidate’s majors may be under administrative enrollment control (Senate Policy 60-10).

 - For this reason, students interested in a Smeal major must be originally enrolled in a Smeal major (current college) and seeking a concurrent major in another Penn State college (proposed concurrent college).
 Faculty Senate Policy.

 - Approval for admission to each major must be obtained from the colleges and departments offering the majors.
-The form should include the list of courses that will satisfy the requirements for each of the majors along with all other remaining requirements for each major.

 - Upon the completion of the Concurrent Majors Program, a candidate shall receive a diploma for each major.